manfredspitze/python-variables-data-types-mastery-check/mastery-check1.md

 ## Your Script

-- Add a comment block to the top of your script
+- Add a comment block to the top of your script (name, date, project title)
 - Prompt the user for two numbers
 - Have Python square the first number
 - Tell Python to cube -- raise to the power of three -- the second number